symbol/symbol-docs/source/guides/aggregate/creating-an-escrow-contract-with-aggregate-bonded-transaction.rst

         Alice, 100, cat.currency, Native currency mosaic
         Ticket distributor, 1, 7cdf3b117a3c40cc, Represents a museum ticket.

-Before continuing, :ref:`create the two accounts <setup-getting-a-test-account>` loaded with cat.currency.
+Before continuing, :ref:`create the two accounts <setup-creating-a-test-account>` loaded with cat.currency.
 You should also :doc:`create a mosaic <../mosaic/creating-a-mosaic>` with the ticket distributor's account.
 This new mosaic will represent the ticket.

 Creating the escrow contract
 ============================